Immigration Advising

 • Time slots are first come, first served

-2. Arrive at the International Centre (2nd Floor) at least 5 minutes before your time slot and check in at the Front Desk
+2. Arrive at the International Centre (2nd Floor) at least 5 minutes before your time slot and take a seat in the lobby.
+An advisor will come greet you.

-You will have the opportunity to meet and interact with Brock International’s Licensed Immigration Consultant and ask questions about your immigration documents/process in a 1-on-1 setting!
+You will have the opportunity to meet with Brock International’s licensed immigration Advising team and ask questions about your immigration documents/process in a 1-on-1 setting!

 Often, students have similar, immigration questions.
 Therefore, we have developed an FAQ page to help with initial inquiries.
 Please visit our site here.